 What happened on Paul's second missionary journey?Here is a map of Paul's second missionary journey to help you follow along:

 Paul's second missionary journey is recorded in Acts 15:36—18:22.
-A year or two after completing their first missionary journey, Barnabas suggested that he and Paul revisit the churches they had planted.
+A year or two after completing their first missionary journey, Paul suggested that he and Barnabas revisit the churches they had planted.
 A disagreement arose over whether or not John Mark, who had left them on the first journey, should join them on this journey.
 Eventually Barnabas decided to take John Mark to Cyprus while Paul took Silas to modern-day Turkey.
 (Acts 15:36–41).

 Paul and Silas picked up Timothy, a young but well-spoken of believer in Lystra.
 Paul decided to have Timothy, the son of a Greek man and a Jewish mother, circumcised to gain the trust and respect of the Jews in that area.
 The three men then continued to strengthen the faith in those churches and the number of new believers increased daily.
 Paul, Silas, and Timothy desired to enter Asia to spread the gospel there, but the Holy Spirit prevented them.
 Finally in Troas, Paul received a vision of a man asking them to go into Macedonia (modern-day Greece).
 (Acts 16:1–10).